Vancomycin-Resistant Enterococci (VRE)

 Vancomycin-resistant enterococci infections are treated with antibiotics, which are the types of medicines normally used to kill bacteria.
 VRE infections are more difficult to treat than other infections with enterococci, because fewer antibiotics can kill the bacteria.

-How are VRE infections spread?
+How is a VRE infection spread?

 VRE, like many bacteria, can be spread from one person to another through casual contact or through contaminated objects.
 Most often, VRE infections are spread from the hands of health care workers to a patient in a hospital or other facility such as a nursing home.
 VRE infections are not usually spread through the air like the common cold or flu virus unless you have VRE pneumonia and are coughing, which is rare.